grpc/proposal/A83-xds-gcp-authn-filter.md

 ##### Go

-In Go, just like in Java, xDS HTTP Filter instances will be responsible for retaining their own state and sharing it across interceptors instances created for the individual routes.
+In Go, just like in Java, xDS HTTP Filter instances will be responsible for retaining their own state and sharing it across interceptor instances created for the individual routes.

 The internal `httpfilter` package defines a `Builder` interface that contains